ducquoc/linecount-maven-plugin/README.md

   $ mvn net.ducquoc:linecount-maven-plugin:1.4.8:linecount -DpresentNonCode=true
   $ ./mvnw net.ducquoc:linecount-maven-plugin:linecount -DpresentNonCode=true
 ```
+Be aware of the version `1.4.8` must be existing in local repository (or downloadable from Internet repos).

+##### examples-lc
-There are 2 sub-folders: "java-dtest" and "jdownloader-dtest", which are maven projects
+There are 2 sub-folders: "java-dtest" and "jdownloader-dtest" in `examples-lc` folder, which are maven projects
 with plugins pre-configured in `pom.xml` (commented).

 When the commented section in `pom.xml` are un-commented, those can be run at root project similar to above,